chinapedia/wikipedia.abstract.en/Page/Bodmin_Moor.md

 Prehistoric times

-King_arthurs_hall.JPG]] Kilmar Tor|thumb 10,000 years ago, in the Mesolithic period, hunter-gatherers wandered the area when it was wooded.
+]] 10,000 years ago, in the Mesolithic period, hunter-gatherers wandered the area when it was wooded.
 There are several documented cases of flint scatters being discovered by archaeologists, indicating that these hunter-gatherers practised flint knapping in the region.[20]

 During the Neolithic era, from about 4,500 to 2,300 BC, people began clearing trees and farming the land.
 It was also in this era that the production of various megalithic monuments began, predominantly long cairns (three of which have currently been identified, at Louden, Catshole and Bearah) and stone circles (sixteen of which have been identified).
 It was also likely that the naturally forming tors were also viewed in a similar manner to the manmade ceremonial sites.[21]